Last updated September 2013 (in other words, quite a bit out of date!)

-In 2000 I moved to London and over time grew very fond of living there.
-I took two 6-month breaks away from the big smoke, first in Boston in 2003 and then Auckland, New Zealand in 04/05.
+I moved to London in 2000 and over time grew very fond of living there.
+I took two 6-month breaks away, first in Boston in 2003 and then Auckland, New Zealand in 04/05.

 For a long time I’d wanted to live for an extended period in the USA.
 My 6 months in Boston had wet my appetite for the States and my time living in London had got me used to living in big cities.
 In Spring 2006 I packed up my life for the 5th international move in 3 years and headed to New York City.

-2 years into my New York experiment I met my now wife, and after 6+ years here I can probably say the move is now permanent, for the foreseeable future at least.
-We live in the Prospect Heights neighborhood of Brooklyn with our plants and fridge magnet collection.
+I’ve been in New York for over 7 years now and am very happy to call it home.
+2 years into my New York experiment I met my now wife – we live in the Prospect Heights neighborhood of Brooklyn with our plants and board game collection.

 Tech / work